ekala-project/eeps/eeps/dynamic-libraries.md

 ### 1. Patching the Dynamic Linker to load multiple versions of the same Library

 This is not a solution since *Most Dynamic Libraries assume that the Library and the Executable that uses it have access to the same instance of a Dynamic Library they both depend on.*

+# Proposed Solution

+The following is a concept of a 3-part system which should ultimately resolve all the aforementioned problems.

+### 1. Dependency tree analysis

+At either package evaluation or build time, we would analyze the tree of *Linked* Dynamic Libraries and ensure only one version of each Library is present.

+### 2. Runtime Loading validation

+We would have to patch glibc and make `dlopen` error out when a different version of a Library is already loaded, to prevent accidental impure behavior.

+### 3. System Library isolation

+System Libraries would have to run in a separate *link-map list* than the rest of the process, which would allow them to link to a different glibc version.
+This can be done in 2 ways:

+1. We can patch Libraries like `libvulkan` to use `dlmopen` instead of `dlopen` when loading drivers.

+2. We can write shims for Libraries like `libvulkan` that would load the real Library using `dlmopen`.